 At this point BART staff and the developer need to reach closure on financial terms for the TOD.
-Throughout this process the developer will work with BART staff and provide Board updates, typically following the internal review process described in Appendix D.
+Throughout this process the developer will work with BART staff and provide Board updates, typically following the internal review process described in the Appendix D link.